-(b) The Preamble and Article VIII of the Flandreau Santee Sioux Tribal Constitution authorizes the governing body of the Tribe to engage in business activities which promote the economic well-being of the Tribe and its members.
+(b) Article VIII, Section 2 of the Paiute Indian Tribe of Utah Tribal Constitution authorizes the individual Bands to engage in business activities that promote the economic well-being of the Band and its members.

-(c) Hemp is a strain of Cannabis that has grown naturally in North America.
+(c) Hemp is a strain of cannabis that has grown naturally in North America.
 It predates the foundation of the United States of America and continues to grow in the wild.

-(d) Hemp was historically utilized for a variety of products and functions including paper, cloth, and rope, but its uses have greatly expanded, in more recent times.
+(d) Hemp was historically utilized for a variety of products and functions, including paper, cloth, and rope, but its uses have greatly expanded, in more recent times.

-(e) The cultivation of Hemp was a staple of American agriculture until it was outlawed through state law, the Marijuana Tax Act in the 1930's, and the Controlled Substances Act of 1970, 21 U.S.C. § 801 et seq. ("Controlled Substances Act"), because Hemp is derived from the same plant as Marijuana.
+(e) The cultivation of hemp was a staple of American agriculture until it was outlawed through state law, the Marijuana Tax Act in the 1930s, and the Controlled Substances Act of 1970, 21 U.S.C. § 801 et seq. ("Controlled Substances Act"), because hemp is derived from the same plant as marijuana.

-(f) Prior to the 2018 amendments to the Controlled Substances Act, contained in the Agriculture Improvement Act of 2018 (the "2018 Farm Bill"), the Controlled Substances Act classified Hemp as a Schedule 1 drug and prohibited any possession or use of Hemp except in the course of federally approved research projects.
-The Controlled Substances Act also made it unlawful for any person to cultivate, manufacture, distribute, dispense, or possess (with intent to manufacture) Hemp.
+(f) Prior to the 2018 amendments to the Controlled Substances Act, contained in the Agriculture Improvement Act of 2018 (the "2018 Farm Bill"), the Controlled Substances Act classified hemp as a Schedule 1 drug and prohibited any possession or use of hemp except in the course of federally approved research projects.
+The Controlled Substances Act also made it unlawful for any person to cultivate, manufacture, distribute, dispense, or possess (with intent to manufacture) hemp.

-(g) The Agriculture Improvement Act of 2018, also amended the Agricultural Marketing Act of 1946 (7 U.S.C. § 1621 et seq.) by adding Subtitle G entitled "Hemp Production," which now allows the Tribe's controlled cultivation of Hemp in accordance with that Act, and a Tribal Plan approved by the Secretary of Agriculture.
+(g) The Agriculture Improvement Act of 2018 also amended the Agricultural Marketing Act of 1946 (7 U.S.C. § 1621 et seq.) by adding Subtitle G entitled "Hemp Production," which now allows the Band's controlled cultivation of hemp in accordance with that Act, and a Tribal Plan approved by the Secretary of Agriculture.

-(h) The Tribe has decided to open specific lands within its jurisdiction to the cultivation, Processing, and distribution of Hemp by ratifying this Plan and submitting it to the United States Department of Agriculture for approval.
+(h) The Band has decided to open specific lands within its jurisdiction to the cultivation, processing, and distribution of hemp by ratifying this Plan and submitting it to the United States Department of Agriculture for approval.

-Section 30-1-3.
+Section 1-3.
 Scope of the Tribal Plan.

-(a) This Plan shall govern the cultivation, processing, and distribution of Hemp on lands within the Tribe's Jurisdiction as required in Subsection G of the 2018 Farm Bill and will allow the Tribe to exercise its inherent sovereignty over its Tribal territory, exercise its inherent right to stimulate its economy, create jobs, develop and operate Tribal businesses, create an additional source of revenue for Tribal programs and operations and provide funding for its members and the community.
+(a) This Plan shall govern the cultivation, processing, and distribution of hemp on lands within the Band's Jurisdiction as required in Subsection G of the 2018 Farm Bill and will allow the Band to exercise its inherent sovereignty over its Band territory, exercise its inherent right to stimulate its economy, create jobs, develop and operate Band businesses, create an additional source of revenue for Band programs and operations and provide funding for its members and the community.
+The Kanosh Band of Paiutes may exercise jurisdiction and therefore primary regulatory authority over all production of hemp on its Reservation regardless of the extent of the Band's inherent regulatory authority.

-(b) Tribal regulation of the possession, cultivation, Processing and distribution of Hemp on lands within the Tribe's Jurisdiction is necessary to protect the health, security, and general welfare of the Tribal community.
-In order to further these goals, the Tribe has adopted this Plan which shall be liberally construed to fulfill the purposes for which it has been adopted.
+(b) Band regulation of the possession, cultivation, processing, and distribution of hemp on lands within the Band's jurisdiction is necessary to protect the health, security, and general welfare of the Band community.
+In order to further these goals, the Band has adopted this Plan, which shall be liberally construed to fulfill the purposes for which it has been adopted.

 (c) Nothing in this Plan shall be deemed to be in positive conflict with the Controlled Substances Act.
-In the event of a conflict between this Plan as approved by the Secretary of the USDA or his designee and the Tribal Hemp Ordinance, the terms of the Plan shall govern.
+In the event of a conflict between this Plan as approved by the Secretary of the USDA or his designee and the Band Hemp Ordinance, the terms of this Plan shall govern.

-(d) The regulations and penalties imposed by this Plan extend to any person within the Tribe's Jurisdiction, whether Licensed or not.
+(d) The regulations and penalties imposed by this Plan extend to any person within the Band's Jurisdiction, whether licensed or not.

-Section 30-1-4.
+Section 1-4.
 Sovereign Immunity.